-Before deciding on what terms they will offer you a mortgage loan, lenders want to know two things about you: whether you can repay the loan, and your willingness to repay the loan.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-In order to calculate your willingness to pay back the mortgage loan, they look at your credit score.
+Before they decide on the terms of your mortgage loan, lenders must find out two things about you: your ability to repay the loan, and how committed you are to repay the loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score considers both positive and negative items in your credit report.
-Late payments count against you, but a consistent record of paying on time will raise it.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to build a score.
+For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your report to generate a score.
 Some folks don't have a long enough credit history to get a credit score.
-They should spend a little time building up a credit history before they apply for a loan.
+They may need to spend a little time building up credit history before they apply for a loan.

 Southwest Funding #841 can answer questions about credit reports and many others.
 Call us at (512) 291-6100.